jhollinger/occams-record/README.md

 * OccamsRecord results are **read-only**.
 * OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
+* OccamsRecord queries must specify each association that will be used.
+Otherwise they simply won't be availble.

 **What does this buy you?**